 Back to Biographies

-When many people think of Harriet Tubman they may think of an escaped slave and someone who helped people on the Underground Railroad.
+When many people think of Harriet Tubman they may think of a formerly enslaved person and someone who helped people on the Underground Railroad.
 While Harriet was both of those things, she was so much more.
 She was one of the bravest and fiercest people in our history.
 She endured beatings and a terrible wound to the head.
 She saw siblings carried away, only to never see them again.
 She made a daring escape to the North, only to return time and time again to help others escape.
 But, that wasn't enough.
 She helped the sick during the Civil War then went into the South to spy on the Confederacy.
 She led men in an attack on the South.
 But that wasn't enough.
 Even when the war was over Harriet tried to help the sick and poor.
 Harriet Tubman was a true American hero.

 - Occupation: Civil Rights Leader